jaywhj/mkdocs-materialx/README.md

 <h2 style="text-align: center;margin-bottom: 1.5rem;"><span style="color:#449798">MaterialX</span> for MkDocs</h2>

 <p align="center">
-<strong>MaterialX</strong>, the next generation of mkdocs-material, is based on material v9.7.0 and is continuously maintained by individual developers (since mkdocs-material will cease maintenance) to keep the mkdocs ecosystem alive!
+<strong>MaterialX</strong>, the next generation of mkdocs-material, is based on <code>mkdocs-material-9.7.0</code> and is named <code>X</code>.
+It continues to be maintained by individual developers (since mkdocs-material will cease maintenance) to keep the MkDocs ecosystem alive!
 </p>

 <p align="center">